-Ionic screening is a reflection of an ion's ability to coordinate with neighboring ions and thereby lower its energy.
-This coordination is a function of both the ion's charge and size (as well as the other ions' charges and sizes) and is a balance of electrostatic and excluded-volume forces (14,26,29); a small monovalent ion can screen better than a large divalent (REF).
-An ion species' screening advantage then directly reflects the CSC mechanism of selectivity; the excluded-volume term reflects the purely entropic component.
-This is especially true for Ca2+ because its screening advantage of Ca2+ over monovalent cations is large (~4 kT), indicating that Ca2+ coordinates significantly better, especially in the crowded environment of the selectivity filter (Fig. 7).
-In other words, the large screening advantage of Ca2+ shows that Ca2+ can more efficiently balance the negative charges of the protein (e.g., Asp-4899 in the selectivity filter) than the monovalents.
+Ionic screening is a reflection of an ion's ability to coordinate with neighboring ions and thereby lower the system's energy.
+This coordination is a function of both the ion's charge and size (as well as the other ions' charges and sizes) and is a balance of electrostatic and excluded-volume forces (14,30,33); it is even possible for a small monovalent ion can screen better than a large divalent (54,55).
+An ion species' screening advantage then directly reflects the CSC mechanism of selectivity; the excluded-volume term reflects another component.
+This is especially true for Ca2+ because its screening advantage over monovalent cations is large (~4 kT), indicating that Ca^{2+} coordinates significantly better, especially in the crowded environment of the selectivity filter (Fig. 7).
+In other words, the large screening advantage of Ca^{2+} shows that Ca^{2+} can more efficiently balance the negative charges of the protein (e.g., Asp-4899 in the selectivity filter) than the monovalents.